snowkeeper/tag-search/README.md

 There are standalone builds available in the [examples](https://github.com/snowkeeper/tag-search/tree/master/examples) directory.

-There are also fully functional builds for System.js and browserify in the examples.
+There are also fully functional builds for System.js and browserify in the  [examples](https://github.com/snowkeeper/tag-search/tree/master/examples) directory with full source examples.

 `npm i -g live-server` and run `live-server ./examples` to view the output of different setups.
-View the [examples](https://github.com/snowkeeper/tag-search/tree/master/examples) directory for code samples.

 ![Imgur](http://i.imgur.com/rhY3BdF.png)